Tuesday, March 17, 2015

 The working-class heroine gives milk to the hero, a hungry and demoralized Versaillais soldier.
 The movie follows the sources with an exception: Please read on.

 Those experiences explain why soldiers guarding the cannons let the guards take them, not to mention helping them seize arms in depots.
-As well, the army replaces officer losses by promoting soldiers from the ranks: Many must share their men's opinions.
+As well, as the army replaced officer losses by promoting soldiers from the ranks, many must have shared their men's opinions.

-"An explosion seems inevitable," Trochu tells Thiers, warning against using troops stationed in Paris.
+"An explosion seems inevitable," Trochu told Thiers, warning against using troops stationed in Paris.

 # # #

-On the morning of March 18, supposedly reliable forces from outside the city assemble at place Concorde...
+On the morning of March 18, supposedly reliable forces from outside the city assembled at place Concorde...

 Jules Andrieu (who becomes Chief of Personnel during La Commune) follows a drummer who "beats without conviction," comes up to a group on the Champs-Élysées, speaks with them, shrugs his shoulders and goes back to drumming "with even less conviction."